United Nations Office for Disaster Risk Reduction (UNISDR) [ 2 February 2017 ]

 The potential loss of life, injury, or destroyed or damaged assets which could occur to a system, society or a community in a specific period of time, determined probabilistically as a function of hazard, exposure, vulnerability and capacity.

-Comment: The definition of disaster risk reflects the concept of disasters as the outcome of continuously present conditions of risk.
+Annotation: The definition of disaster risk reflects the concept of hazardous events and disasters as the outcome of continuously present conditions of risk.
 Disaster risk comprises different types of potential losses which are often difficult to quantify.
-Nevertheless, with knowledge of the prevailing hazards and the patterns of population and socio-economic development, disaster risks can be assessed and mapped, in broad terms at least.
+Nevertheless, with knowledge of the prevailing hazards and the patterns of population and socioeconomic development, disaster risks can be assessed and mapped, in broad terms at least.

 Tag This Document